Paving ideas for Housing

 Grass And Gravel Driveway

-A gravel driveway broken by a strip of lawn oozes rustic charm, and it’s easy to create.
+A gravel driveway broken by a strip of lawn oozes charm, and it’s easy to create.
 However, the charm of a grass and gravel drive arguably is best left in the countryside – and even then, choosing it shouldn’t be a hasty decision.
 The gravel will shift over time, the edges of the grass strip will need to be kept neat, and weeds will need to be dealt with regularly.
 Furthermore, the uneven surface could make walking difficult, if not pose a falling hazard, for some people.

-SureSet’s natural aggregate permeable paving options are a practical and attractive alternative to traditional gravel.
+SureSet’s permeable paving options are a practical and attractive alternative to traditional gravel.
 Depending on your choice of aggregate, the surface will have something of the appearance of gravel.
 Unlike gravel, our resin bound paving will not shift, and it will not become a home to weeds.

 Classic Brick Pavers